greyltc/italian/README.md

 # italian
-This repo contains my personal notes on obtaining Italian citizenship
+My personal notes on recognizing my jure sanguinis Italian citizenship

 ## FAQs
 __Q1__: Will I be drafted into the Italian military?